Chinese Dance — Ancient Art Form Across Time and Space

 Materials, performing times, movements, colors, and lengths of dragons on Dragon Dances differ according to history and geology.

-Dragon Dance Performance, Photo by Jiangnan Qingfeng.
+Dragon Dance Performance with Dragon Chasing the Peal, Photo by Jiangnan Qingfeng.

 In ancient times, Lion had been named Suan Ni, a mystical creature that is believed a son of the Chinese Dragon, strong, quiet, peaceful, and powerful.